jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerCardService/task.md

 In this case, you need to write the action inside curly brackets.

 The main difference between `forEach` and `map` is the return value.
-If you use the `map` function, you **will get** a new collection, e.g., a list with transformed values and can continue the sequence of the calls.
+If you use the `map` function, you **will get** a new collection, e.g., a list with transformed values, and you can continue the sequence of the calls.
 If you use the `forEach` function, you **will not get** a new collection:

   ```kotlin